 Put What You’ve Learned into Practice

 Our program offers plenty of opportunities for practical experience.
-In addition to a senior internship, our students staff campus fitness facilities, work with college and community wellness programs and assist with strength and conditioning for our NCAA Division III athletic teams.
+These may include a senior internship, staffing campus fitness facilities, working with college and community wellness programs, and assisting with strength and conditioning for our NCAA Division III athletic teams.
 Under program faculty supervision in our capstone course, our students have opportunities to serve as personal trainers to Carroll faculty and staff, creating individual training programs they administer throughout the semester.
 The Capstone course will also assist students in developing their resume and interview skills to hit the ground running after graduation.

 Accelerated Graduate Program Option

-While not required, exercise science majors may choose to further their study through the following accelerated path to our graduate program:
+Although not required, exercise science majors may choose to further their study through the following accelerated path to our graduate Exercise Physiology program:

 Exercise Science to Master of Science in Exercise Physiology (MEXP)